ome/pom-omero-client/README.md

     https://github.com/ome/minimal-omero-client/ for an example.

--   if you want to use a parent POM and/or write a client compatible with the Scijava ecosystem e.g. ImageJ, you can inherit the [SciJava parent POM](https://github.com/scijava/pom-scijava)
+-   if you want to use a parent POM and/or write a client compatible with the SciJava ecosystem e.g. ImageJ, you can inherit the [SciJava parent POM](https://github.com/scijava/pom-scijava)